BVSc CertVOphthal MRCVS RCVS Advanced Practitioner in Veterinary Ophthalmology

 Having developed a strong interest in exotic species, Vim is keen on the ophthalmology of unusual pets and wildlife.
 He has been fortunate to examine a wide range of species from parrots and reptiles to elephants and leopards.

 Vim enjoys teaching and has lectured in the UK and abroad.
-In his previous position, he was responsible for the mentoring of veterinary graduate interns.
+He has taken on the role of intern coordinator and mentor, overseeing our Rotating Internship Programme.
+Vim brings to this role a wealth of experience gained from a previous position where he was responsible for the mentoring of veterinary graduate interns.
 He is also keen to educate the public on animal health, welfare and conservation matters through the media.
-He was a presenter on the BBC 2 Trust Me I’m a Vet series and a panelist on the Curious Creatures show.
+He was a presenter on the BBC 2 Trust Me I’m a Vet series and a panellist on the Curious Creatures show.

 Vim is passionate about providing gold standard care to his patients and is committed to offering a friendly and efficient service to clients and referring clinicians alike.
 He is happy to be contacted via email or phone to offer ophthalmology advice to general practitioners.